drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 My css was not being applied.

 [Maëlle Salmon](https://twitter.com/ma_salmon)  to the rescue again, telling me to have a look in my developers console.
-I am no developer, atleast I don't' think of myself as one, so I forget about this.
+I am no developer, at least I don't' think of myself as one, so I forget about this.
 In the rendered netlify page, I right clicked, chose `Inspect` and in the pane that opened chose the `console`.
-I have used the `elements` page a lot, to figure out where I coould tweak my css to look like I wanted, and do find where other issues might arise, but I've not really ever used the console!
+I have used the `elements` page a lot, to figure out where I could tweak my css to look like I wanted, and do find where other issues might arise, but I've not really ever used the console!

 and in the console was this beauty of an error:
 ```
 blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource
 ```

-I had (and still have) no idea what that meant, but googleing an error is easy, so I did.
+I had (and still have) no idea what that meant, but goggling an error is easy, so I did.
 And up popped [this post](https://community.netlify.com/t/access-control-allow-origin-policy/1813) on the netlify forums providing an answer.
 Put a bit of information in your `netlify.toml`(not the `config.toml`!):